132nd Wing: Modern era

-Immediately following the events of 11 September 2001, the 124th Fighter Squadron's F-16s, pilots, and maintenance members were placed on alert, poised to defend Iowans and all Americans against any possible attacks.
+Immediately following the events of 11 September 2001, the 124th Fighter Squadron's F-16s, pilots, and maintenance members were placed on alert, poised to defend against any possible attacks.
 After 9/11 the unit's F-16's were prepared to launch within minutes in the event of a "scramble" order – 24/7.
 The unit has also provided continuous Combat Air Patrols during Presidential visits.

 The unit was deployed to Al Udeid AB, Qatar in 2005 in support of Operation Enduring Freedom and Operation Iraqi Freedom.
-The squadron performed in an exceptional manner, exhibiting an impressive array of capabilities.
-Outstanding leadership and superb aircraft maintenance skills produced 456 sorties and 3145 flying hours in austere conditions.
 Total flying hours during this contingency equaled to over three-fourths of a year's normal flying allocation in only 52 days.

-The Wing was validated as the "Best of the Best" following its Operation Readiness Inspection in 2004, by Air Combat Command (ACC).
-Seventy-three percent of 154 rated areas were graded as Outstanding or Excellent.
-The Excellent rating was received in each of the four major rated areas of Initial Response, Employment, Mission Support, and Ability to Survive and Operate, a precedent that had not been accomplished by a fighter wing in recent inspections.
-The 132nd Fighter Wing's rating was one of the highest achieved by an Active Duty, Air Force Reserve, or Air National Guard wing in several years.
-In addition, the Logistics Readiness Squadron received the 2005 Air Reserve Component Base Logistics Activity of the Year Award and the Maintenance Group received the 2005 Air National Guard's Maintenance Effectiveness Award.
-As a result of its outstanding efforts and commitment to excellence, the Wing was awarded its seventh Air Force Outstanding Unit Award.

 Less than a week after Hurricane Katrina, 12 members of the 132nd Medical Group teamed up with 19 members of the Sioux City 185th Air Refueling Wing and headed south to bring aid to those injured or sick because of the storm.
 The team treated 80 to 100 patients a day with ailments ranging from minor cuts to dehydration and acute skin infections caused by exposure to bacteria-laden sewer water.

-The 132nd Fighter Wing received the Air Force Outstanding Unit Award in 2009.
-It was the eighth time the unit was the recipient of this prestigious award.